g-may/swagger-stuff/swagger-node-setup/Swagger-node-setup.md

 ### Displaying your own Swagger documentation
 ##### Local static files
 If you don't have them already, write up some JSON files to describe your API using [Swagger Specification 1.2].
-You can use the files in [my sample ui] to get started or if you don't want to write your own.
+You will end up with a Resource Listing and at least one API Declaration.
+If you're just curious about the process and don't want to write files of your own, you can use the files from [my sample ui].

 Make a new folder in the sample-application folder (I called mine "mydocs") and move all of your API Declaration files into it.